guoyu07/skynet-5/README.md

 # 7. How to create own Event Listener?
 Custom Event Listeners should be a heart of your Skynet clusters.
 That's the idea what Skynet was created for - to offers easy in use architecture and API for creating event based business cluster logic.
 Let's take a look how to make own Event Listener.

+# 7.1.
+Step by step
 By default - an empty template for your listeners is placed here:

 ```php